RadeonOpenCompute/ROCm_Documentation/ROCm_Compiler_SDK/ROCm-Native-ISA.rst

 Code Object Metadata
 +++++++++++++++++++++
-The code object metadata specifies extensible metadata associated with the code objects executed on HSA [HSA] compatible runtimes such as AMD’s ROCm [AMD-ROCm].
+The code object metadata specifies extensible metadata associated with the code objects executed on HSA [HSA] compatible runtimes such as AMD's ROCm [AMD-ROCm].
 It is specified by the NT_AMD_AMDGPU_HSA_METADATA note record (see Note Records) and is required when the target triple OS is amdhsa (see Target Triples).
 It must contain the minimum information necessary to support the ROCM kernel queries.
 For example, the segment sizes needed in a dispatch packet.
 In addition, a high level language runtime may require other information to be included.
 For example, the AMD OpenCL runtime records kernel argument information.

 The metadata is specified as a YAML formatted string (see [YAML] and YAML I/O).